GetDKAN/dkan/docs/introduction/index.rst

 DKAN Overview
 =============

-DKAN is a Drupal-based open data tool with a full suite of cataloging, publishing and visualization features that allows governments, nonprofits and universities to easily publish data to the public.
+DKAN is a open data platform with a full suite of cataloging, publishing and visualization features that allows governments, nonprofits and universities to easily publish data to the public.
 DKAN is maintained by CivicActions.

+DKAN is a Drupal-based open data portal based on CKAN, the first widely adopted open source open data portal software.
+CKAN stands for Comprehensive Knowledge Archive Network.
+It has inspired at least one other variant - JKAN, which is built on Jekyl.

 .. toctree::
    :maxdepth: 1